0cjs/sedoc/8bit/apple2/iic.md

 Models and ROM Versions
 -----------------------

+#### Full II Series

+Integer BASIC loaded from a DOS or BASICS disk loads the original Apple II monitor into the language card as well.
+Typing `INT` will switch to both Integer BASIC _and_ the original monitor, until you type `FP` or activate the 80-column firmware.

+"Appendix F: Apple II Series Differences" (p.
+348) gives an overview followed by some details of differences between all models in the line, IIs, IIes and IIcs.
+ROM difference summary:

+    II         8K  $E000-$FFFF
+    II+       12K  $D000-$FFFF  miniasm/step/trace removed
+    IIe       16K  $C100-$FFFF  at start, self test code in $C400-$C7FF IIc $FF   16K  $C100-$FFFF
+    IIc $00+  32K  $C100-$FFFF  bank swiched, miniasm/step/trace added

+Unlike the IIe, the IIc always maps $C800-$CFFF to system ROM because no ports (emulating slots) need it.

+#### IIc Models and ROMs

 There are several versions of the IIc.
 ROM versions are identified by `PEEK(-1089)` (64447, $FBBF); hex values are given below.